 Understanding Ingredients

 One of the first things I learned was how important it is to understand your ingredients.
 Fresh produce makes a world of difference in flavor.
-When shopping, I always look for seasonal fruits and vegetables—they’re not only tastier but often cheaper.
+When shopping, I always look for seasonal fruits and vegetables.
+For example, in the winter, I stick to root vegetables like carrots and parsnips, which are cheap and flavorful.
+In the summer, tomatoes and zucchini take center stage.

 Simple Techniques to Master